 These are “government-sponsored religious schools established to assimilate Indigenous children into Euro-Canadian culture” (Residential schools, The Canadian Encyclopedia).
-The Residential School System was based upon the assumption that Indigenous people were not civilized.
-They thought that the best way to “educate” Indigenous children and assimilate them fully into the society was to separate them from their families to be taught at residential schools.
+The Residential School System was based upon the assumption that Indigenous Peoples were not civilized.
+They thought that the best way to “educate” Indigenous children and assimilate them fully into the society was to separate them from their families to be taught at these schools.
 In 1920, it became mandatory for Indigenous children to go to one.
 Parents faced fines or imprisonment if they did not follow.
 There were about 150 residential schools all over Canada.

 What’s wrong with these schools?